You should archive an EERE website or application when it no longer serves a purpose. Follow these guidelines for archiving.

 Archive Your Website

-When you're done with the above steps, tell your developer to remove your website from the server.
+When you're done with the above steps, tell your lead contractor to remove your website from the server.
 If you are using redirects or bookmarks, these should be turned on at the same time.